Primary 1 Curriculum

 Information and Communication Technology (ICT)

-Pupils are timetabled for weekly sessions in the Junior School Information Centre and also have access to a computer and a Smart board in their own classroom.
+Pupils are timetabled for weekly sessions in the Junior School Information Centre and also have access to a computer and a Smart board in their own classroom. iPads are available for individual or group work use.

 Support for Learning

 Homework is very much a part of our school programme and it helps to foster a link with parents in their support of the girls' learning throughout the Junior School Years.
 As the pupils progress, they are acquiring individual study skills beyond the classroom which in turn contribute to the development of independent learning as they mature.
 We always appreciate interest and support in this essential aspect of the learning process.
 The time required for individual tasks may vary.
 However, please let your daughter's teacher know if she is regularly taking longer than the guide times.
-Homework is generally given on 4 evenings each week (Monday - Thursday).
+Homework is generally given on four evenings each week (Monday - Thursday).